splunk/public-o11y-docs/get-started/service-description.rst

 Service level agreements
 ===========================================================

 The :new-page:`Splunk Observability Cloud Service Level Schedule <https://www.splunk.com/en_us/legal/observability-service-level-schedule.html>` document describes the uptime SLA and exclusions.
-You may claim service credits in the event of SLA failures, as set forth in our current SLA schedule.
+You may claim service credits in the event of SLA failures, as set forth in the current Splunk SLA schedule.

 Per product system limits
 -------------------------------------------